SQLBench: A Comprehensive Evaluation for Text-to-SQL Capabilities of Large Language Models: Evaluation

-The methods we evaluated are as follows (see Appendix~\ref{app:schema_linking} for the full prompt of these methods): \begin{itemize} \item Zero Shot: A schema linking prompt proposed in C3~\cite{c3}, which instructs the LLM to rank all the tables from relevant to irrelevant in a zero-shot manner. \item Few Shot: Instructing the LLM to retrieve only the most important tables with few-shot demonstration, presented in DIN-SQL~\cite{din-sql}. \item PreSQL: First, we employ the zero-shot Text-to-SQL described in Section~\ref{sec:text2sql} to generate a preliminary SQL query.
-From this preliminary SQL, table and column entities are parsed to serve as the retrieval results for schema linking. \item Few Shot + PreSQL: This approach takes the union of the retrieval results from both the Few Shot and PreSQL methods, aiming to leverage the strengths of each. \end{itemize}
+\textbf{Schema Linking Evaluation.} We evaluate the most representative \textbf{Zero Shot} and \textbf{Few Shot} methods, which are proposed by C3~\cite{c3} and DIN-SQL~\cite{din-sql} respectively.
+In addition, a \textbf{PreSQL} method is introduced.
+First, we employ the zero-shot Text-to-SQL described in Section~\ref{sec:text2sql} to generate a preliminary SQL query.
+From this preliminary SQL, table and column entities are parsed to serve as the retrieval results.
+Moreover, \textbf{Few Shot + PreSQL} takes the union of the retrieval results from both the Few Shot and PreSQL methods, aiming to leverage the strengths of each.

-Note that we organize the information of the database schema in a way similar to "SimpleDDL-" in the prompt of all the methods mentioned above, which ignores the information about foreign keys.
-However, as argued in~\cite{rat-sql}, foreign keys embody features of known schema relations and provide importance clues for understanding the database structure.
+Note that we organize the information of the database schema in a way similar to ``SimpleDDL-'' in the prompt of all the methods mentioned above, which ignores the information about foreign keys.
+However, as argued in~\cite{rat-sql}, foreign keys embody features of known schema relations and provide important clues for understanding the database structure.
 To this end, we conduct experiments under both settings, w/ and w/o foreign keys, to investigate how incorporating foreign keys in the prompt influences the performance of schema linking.
 Results are demonstrated in Table~\ref{tab:schema-linking} (refer to Appendix~\ref{app:exp_result} for results on detailed metrics like Exact Match \& Subset Match).

 \textbf{\textit{Which method achieved the best performance in schema linking?}} It can be seen that code-specific models excel in performance when utilizing the PreSQL approach, whereas general-purpose models yield optimal results through the Few-Shot + PreSQL method.
 This aligns with our expectations, as these two types of models excel in coding tasks (see Section~\ref{sec:text2sql}) and semantic understanding tasks (see Section~\ref{sec:sql2text}), respectively.